A thorough knowledge of spelling and grammar is essential in the world of publishing as is the ability to work to tight deadlines

 Graduates with a technical or science-based degree may find it easier to obtain freelance work for specialist publishers and society journals, particularly in the early stages of their career.

 Entry with an HND or foundation degree only is unlikely, unless you can demonstrate an aptitude for the work or some highly relevant experience.

 A relevant postgraduate qualification in publishing can increase your chances.
 There is a range of publishing qualifications available and it's important to choose one that is relevant to your interests and career plans.

 Graduates hoping to enter this career may find it difficult to gain an in-house role immediately.
 It may, however, be possible to start as an editorial assistant and to get involved in proofreading and working on editing texts, in order to progress to copy-editing after one or two years.

 Identify smaller and perhaps less well-known publishers to begin with who may be more likely, or able, to offer work.
 This can help develop a network of contacts and will enable you to build up a strong portfolio when making applications to larger companies later on.

 Generally, the way to get freelance work is by sending a CV and speculative application directly to potential employers and by making and maintaining contacts in the industry.
-Take a look in appropriate directories, for example SfEP Directory of Editorial Services, for details of contacts.
+Take a look in appropriate directories, for example the CIEP directory, for contact details.
 Attend trade fairs, read trade publications and get to know the key players in the field.
-Also, try to focus on a particular specialist area as this will help you identify companies and publishers to target.
+Also, try to focus on a particular specialist area, as this will help you identify companies and publishers to target.